dsolisp/PythonSeleniumProject/documentation/RECOMMENDATIONS.md

 ## Central Dashboard
 - Use Jinja2 to generate a single HTML dashboard that aggregates:
   - Analytics (CSV/HTML)
-  - ML insights (flaky tests, predictions)
+  - Test analytics insights (flaky tests, reliability scores)
   - Test run summaries
 - Link to all individual reports and outputs from one place.